rule

 Text 1

+The king said: 'I have listened to your descriptions of all the periods of the Manus and the wonderful actions performed by the Lord of Unlimited Potency during those periods.

 The king said: 'I've listened to your descriptions of all the periods of the Manus and all the wonderful actions performed by the Lord of Eternal Heroism during those periods.

-The king said: 'I've listened to your descriptions of all the periods of the Manus and all the wonderful actions of the Lord of Eternal Heroism performed in those periods.
 (Vedabase)

 Text 2-3

-He who was known by the name of Satyavrata, the saintly king and ruler of Dravidades'a, received at the end of the previous day of Brahmâ the spiritual knowledge by rendering service to the Male Principle [the purusha].
-From You I heard how he indeed as a son of Vivasvân [the sungod] thus became the Manu.
+He who was known by the name of Satyavrata, the saintly king and ruler of Dravidades'a, received at the end of the previous day of Brahmâ the spiritual knowledge by rendering service to the Original Person [the purusha].
+From you I heard how he indeed as a son of Vivasvân [the sungod] thus became the Manu.
 You have spoken about his many sons, the kings headed by Ikshvâku [8.13: 1].
 (Vedabase)

 Text 4

-O brahmin, please describe each of the dynasties of those kings and what characterized them, o greatly fortunate one, as that is the eternal of our service unto You indeed.
+O brahmin, please describe each of the dynasties of those kings and what characterized them, o greatly fortunate one, for they constitute the eternal of our service unto you.
 (Vedabase)

-Please tell us about the exploits of all those pious and celebrated souls who have lived, who will live in the future and who are there around right now.'
+Please tell us about all those pious and celebrated souls who were there before us, who will be there after us and who live at present with us.'

 Please tell us about the exploits of all those pious and celebrated souls who have lived, who will live in the future and who are there around right now.'
 (Vedabase)